jpdevspace/RPG-Style-JavaScript-Game/README.md

 Interactive JavaScript game.

-## You can see it live here:
+## You can see it live here: https://jpdevspace.github.io/week-4-game/.

-Technologies used for this project: HTML, CSS, Bootstrap (v4) and jQuery.
+Technologies used for this project: HTML, CSS and jQuery.

 (include pic)